The Troelfth Cake

 The Troelfth Cake (also The Twelfth Cake, The Royal Cake, The Cake of Kings, from the Le gâteau des rois, Kołacz królewski, Placek królewski) is a 1773 French allegory and satire on the First Partition of Poland.
 It is likely that the original title in English was intended to say "The Twelfth Cake", alluding to the division of a three kings cake (also called a Twelfth Cake), but this became corrupted in later reprints.
-There are at least four variants of the composition, which is most common as an engraving, but also as at least one color painting; the original was likely drawn by Jean-Michel Moreau le Jeune and engraved by Nicolas Noël Le Mire (although another source calls them merely the authors of the most famous variant).
+There are at least four variants of the composition, which is most common as an engraving, but also as at least one color painting; the original was likely drawn by Jean-Michel Moreau le Jeune and engraved by Noël Le Mire (although another source calls them merely the authors of the most famous variant).
 Authors of other variants included the German artist Johannes Esaias Nilson.